-On May 12 and 13, the kick-off meeting of the Barcelona Supercomputing Center AI Factory (BSC AI Factory) took place at the headquarters of the initiative's coordinating body, with the project's associated partners from Spain, Portugal, Turkey and Romania.
+On May 12th and 13th, the kickoff meeting for the Barcelona Supercomputing Center's AI Factory (BSC AI Factory) took place at the initiative's coordinating entity's headquarters, with the project's associated partners from Spain, Portugal, Turkey, and Romania.
 This project is part of a EuroHPC JU initiative, AI Factories, which aims to boost the development of Artificial Intelligence solutions in the business and public ecosystem.

-The AI factories, which include the BSC AI Factory, are co-financed by European and national funds and are designed to create a network of access to computing resources to accelerate Europe's digital transformation.
-Through these factories, Artificial Intelligence will be used by the European business fabric, namely: Small and Medium-sized Enterprises (SMEs), public administration entities and by national researchers, in academic and non-academic contexts.
+AI factories, which include the BSC AI Factory, are co-financed by European and national funds and aim to create a network of computing resources to accelerate Europe's digital transformation.
+These factories will enable the use of Artificial Intelligence by European businesses, including Small and Medium-sized Enterprises (SMEs), public administration entities, and national researchers, both in academic and non-academic settings.

-National participation in the project is part of a joint initiative by Spain, Portugal, Turkey and Romania, represented respectively by the Barcelona Supercomputing Center (BSC- CNS), the Foundation for Science and Technology, the Scientific and Technological Research Council of Turkey (TÜBİTAK) and the N ational Institute for Research and Development in Informatics (ICI București).
+National participation in the project is part of a joint initiative by Spain, Portugal, Türkiye and Romania, represented respectively by Barcelona Supercomputing Center (BSC-CNS), the Foundation for Science and Technology, the Scientific and Technological Research Council of Türkiye (TÜBİTAK) and the National Institute for Research and Development in Informatics (ICI București).

-This initiative will give rise to an AI Factory associated with the MareNostrum 5 supercomputer, funded by the Recovery and Resilience Plan and located in Barcelona.
+This initiative will give rise to an AI Factory associated with the MareNostrum 5 supercomputer, financed by the Recovery and Resilience Plan, and located in Barcelona.

-The first steps in connecting the project to the community will take place on May 20, at 9:30 a.m., with the session "AI Factories: Open for Business".
-This webinar is aimed at start-ups, SMEs and innovators who want access to high-performance computing resources.
+The project's first steps toward connecting with the community will be taken on May 20th at 9:30 a.m., through the session "AI Factories: Open for Business."
+This webinar is aimed at start-ups, SMEs and innovators looking to access high-performance computing resources.

-In this session, those interested can find out how to apply for resources, the different types of access and learn about success stories.
-The webinar program is now available.
+In this session, interested parties can learn how to apply for resources, the different types of access, and learn about success stories. program of the webinar is now available.

-The FCCN, the digital services unit of the Foundation for Science and Technology (FCT), will also be launching the InoVIA - Vouchers for Innovation program, an initiative that aims to support startups and national SMEs with free and simplified access to advanced computing resources, including the Deucalion and MareNostrum 5 supercomputers.
+FCCN, the digital services unit of the Foundation for Science and Technology (FCT), will also launch, through a presentation session, the InoVIA – Vouchers for Innovation program, an initiative that aims to support national startups and SMEs in free and simplified access to advanced computing resources, including the Deucalion and MareNostrum 5 supercomputers.

 These vouchers are also an incentive for companies to access the new AI Factory, mentioned above, in the future.